anisham25/novadebate/site/instructors/karin.md

 picture:
   url: /static/images/karinbio-p-500-1-.jpeg
   alt: Karin headshot
 bio: Hi!
-I'm Karin (she/her) and I'm a rising senior at Oakton High School.
-I'm the captain of our Public Forum Debate team where I help oversee meetings, handle team rosters, and coach debaters.
-I taught at NOVA last year and can't wait to teach again!
+I’m Karin (she/her) and I've debated for Oakton for three years.
+  Nationally, I've qualified to NCFLs and the TOC, bidding at ASU, Blue Key, Stanford, and UK, while locally I've qualified to Varsity Metrofinals, winning VHSL regionals/super regionals.
+I'm the captain of Oakton's PF team where I handle meetings and tournaments while coaching novices and varsity alike, and I'm also an instructor at BTL, a debate education nonprofit.
+I can't wait to return to NOVA this summer!
 general-staff: true
 general-staff-role: NOVA Debate Co-Director
 name: Karin Liu